 Changes compared with proposals reported to Cabinet in October are detailed in Appendix 1.
+These include amendments to proposals funded as a result of not requiring a referendum on Council Tax - see paragraph 43.

 Savings

 26. Following a detailed budget review process, which considered the need to redirect resources to the spending pressures and priorities set out in paragraph 25, a range of savings has been identified from existing budgets as follows.
 Detailed proposals are set out in Appendix 4.